The London Green Directory!

 A recent London study with 1,700 participants included 600 who agreed to a further study of their household waste.
 Survey results found leftover foods representing 30-35% of London’s waste or that the average household has been throwing out about $600 (125 kg) of food each year.
 This was found to be equivalent to 323 meals a year.
 Survey answers are expected to identify new ways to help change behaviours and reduce waste from going to the curb.

 Ontario residents create 3.7 million tonnes of food and organic waste annually.
 Many recycling strategies can be employed to reduce waste.
 The curbside program is an important visible part of a community’s waste processing.
 However, recycling alone will not solve our waste problem.
-And some recycling processes can produce as much air pollution as garbage incineration.
-It is, therefore, essential we make efforts to reduce waste by purchasing goods with little or no packaging.
-Also, recycling isn’t sorted or rinsed correctly by all homeowners.
+Some recycling processes can produce as much air pollution as garbage incineration.
+Therefore, it’s essential we make efforts to reduce waste by purchasing goods with little or no packaging.
+Additionally, recycling isn’t sorted or rinsed correctly by all homeowners.
 This causes more garbage or maintenance at recycling centres.
-If you have questions on local sorting, visit https://www.london.ca/residents/Garbage-Recycling/Recycling/Pages/Sort-it-Right.aspx.
+If you have questions on local sorting, visit https://www.london.ca/residents/Garbage-Recycling/Recycling/Pages/Sort-it-Right

-Check your waste calendar for items that can go to curb, don’t put garbage out before 6 pm the night before, otherwise have it out by 7 am.
+Check your waste calendar for items that can go to curb.
 Note the maximum 3 container garbage limit otherwise you need to have tags from the EnviroCentre on extra bags.
-Don’t have bags weigh more than 20 kg (44 lb) and so on.
+Don’t have bags weigh more than 20 kg (44 lb).

 Blue Box Stream #1 Paper products